Home

 before the beginning of the Passover, the 14th Abib, which started at sunset:

-14. And it was the preparation of the passover, and about the sixth hour: and he saith unto the Jews, Behold
+14. And it was the preparation of the passover, and about the sixth hour: and he saith unto the Jews, Behold your King!

 15. But they cried out, Away with him, away with him, crucify him.
 Pilate saith unto them, Shall I crucify your King?
 The chief

 priests answered, We have no king but Caesar.
+John 19.14+15

-This was not the first day of The Feast of Unleavened Bread - it was the day of preparation, the day the leavened must
+This was not the first day of The Feast of Unleavened Bread (the 15th) - it was the day of preparation for The Passover (the

 The 13th of Abib.

-It is being called the first day of unleavened bread because the leaven was removed the night of the 13th so that there
+It is being called the first day of unleavened bread because the leaven was removed the night of the 13th so that there was no

-was no leavening in the home when the 14th started.
+leavening in the home when the 14th started.

 The religious leaders would not enter the gentile 'Judgment Hall' so they would be able to eat The Passover that night: